bellingcat/auto-archiver/README.md

 - Sometimes tweets with media sensitive image(s) will not work with an snscrape Key error. [https://github.com/JustAnotherArchivist/snscrape/issues/419](https://github.com/JustAnotherArchivist/snscrape/issues/419) issue documented here

-- A twitter login prompt can shown in a screenshot. eg https://twitter.com/Mike_Eckel/status/1496357210527522817?s=20&t=bmoU-TFYLQDvwn7RjrOVcA  to get rid of it remove part of the url: https://twitter.com/Mike_Eckel/status/1496357210527522817
+- A twitter login prompt can be shown in a screenshot. eg https://twitter.com/Mike_Eckel/status/1496357210527522817?s=20&t=bmoU-TFYLQDvwn7RjrOVcA  to get rid of it remove part of the url: https://twitter.com/Mike_Eckel/status/1496357210527522817

 - Twitter images posted at 3.2MB come back as 3MB.
 Twitter limits of size.
 This is after the Python code tweak to give original filesize ?name=orig https://webtrickz.com/download-images-in-original-size-on-twitter/  This is all fine probably as we are getting best quality image twitter can give us.